lurh1602/README/README.md

 # Deliverable 2: The Random Forest Method

 When describing the bean problem and the goals of this assignment to the LLM, it suggested I use the random forest method.
-I asked follow questions such as: How does the random forest method work; Why is the random forest method appropriate for this problem; and how can I make a confusion matrix with this imfortmation.
+I asked follow questions such as: How does the random forest method work; Why is the random forest method appropriate for this problem; and How can I make a confusion matrix with this imfortmation?
 Below is a summary (written by Chat GTP) of what it told me:

-The suggested method was Random Forest, which is an ensemble learning method based on decision trees.
+*The suggested method was Random Forest, which is an ensemble learning method based on decision trees.

 A Random Forest works by:
 - Creating many decision trees using random subsets of the data